SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-01-two-years-retired.md

 of the ways I'd imagined retirement.

 (How did I imagine retirement?
 Academic libraries, seminars.
-Maybe an adjunct professor teaching stats to undergrads, on the theory that they may one day encounter some evidence and should have some theory of what to do with it.
+Maybe an adjunct professor teaching statistics to undergrads &ndash; on the theory that they may one day encounter some evidence and should have some idea of what to do with it.
 With adjournments to Club Med a couple times a year.
 Silly me.)

 <a href="{{ site.baseurl }}/images/2022-07-01-two-years-retired-portfolio-values-over-time.jpg"><img src="{{ site.baseurl }}/images/2022-07-01-two-years-retired-portfolio-values-over-time-thumb.jpg" width="400" height="***" alt="***" title="***" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-I watched our portfolio plunge, then soar&hellip; and now plunge again.
+I watched our retirement portfolio plunge in 2020, then soar&hellip; and now plunge again in 2022.
 Yes, I held and rebalanced.
 No, I didn't like it.
 - The horizontal axis is time, going back about 20 years.
 - The vertical axis is retirement portfolio value, as a percent of what became our eventual goal.
 That is, retirement could happen when this reached 100%.